OUR TRIED & TESTED TRANSITION PLAN SETS YOU UP FOR SUCCESS.

 As a rule of thumb, the more moisture in your dog's current diet, the longer they'll need to fully transition to WILD Pet Food.
 This is why the transition from raw food is much longer.

-What's the difference between WILD Pet Food and the food my dog is currently eating?
+What's the difference between WILD Pet Food cold-pressed and the food my dog is currently eating?

-WILD Pet Food follows an 80:20 ancestral diet with no grains, peas, or fillers.
+WILD Pet Food follows an 80:20 ancestral diet with no unnecessary fillers.

 It’s cold-pressed to retain nutrients and support better digestion, energy, and overall health.